 The wood has moderately even and fine texture and not interlocked grain.
 Its strength properties may vary according to the location and growth rate, but it is comparable with red pine’s strength.

-The wood is kiln-dries rapidly with little degrade.
-It is also easily work with machines.
+The wood is kiln-dried rapidly with little degradation.
+It also easily works with machines.
 For the finishing process, Radiata pine nails and glues easily, and it takes paint well.

 Radiata pine is commonly used for veneer, plywood, pulp, fiberboard, construction, boxes, and millwork